NVSL/QuadClass-Resources/labs/Building-The-Quadcopter-Schematic/README.md

 ![Motor Driver](images/motor_driver.png)

 Build four copies to drive the four motors you'll need.
 All the parts you need are in `quadparts_prebuilt.lbr` or your `custom.lbr`.

 1. There's only one (non-light emitting) diode in the library, use it.
-2. Use the `-Molex-...` variant of the motor pads.
+2. Use the `MOLEX-0532610271` variant of the motor pads.
 3. Use your MOSFET, of course.

+The ground pin on the motor pads is not actually connectod to the motor.
+It just goes to the metal "feet" that hold the connector down.
+You can see them on your FCB.

 You'll need to connect the PWM control lines to suitable pins on the microcontroller.
 The suitable pins are marked with "~" on microcontroller's schematic symbol.

+You need to include one 47uF decoupling capacitor between `VBAT` and `BAT_GND`.
+It's to help absorb switching noise from the motors.
+Note that 47uF capacitor in the library is polarized.

+*Explain how to use "invoke" or fix the part for the motor so it has teh ground built in*

 ### The Power Supply